trattner/trattner.github.io/_posts/2020-6-14-chess-the-easy-way.md

 Next, we tried playing a game.
 This may have taken place many months later.
 I was probably too frustrated learning a million arbitrary piece movements to play a weird, annoyingly complicated board game with my father in the first sitting.

 And of course,  playing the game felt more like a chore than a reward.
 I would be absolutely clobbered on the board and frequently told I was explicitly wrong or implicitly stupid for missing obvious things.
 “Ah, did you consider this move son?
 Or what happens if you try this instead?”
-Many a dad just can’t help himself in pointing these things out a bit more frequently than others are comfortable with.
+Many a dad just can’t help himself in pointing out corrections a bit more frequently than others are comfortable with.

 On rare occasions, I would be momentarily fooled by my dad’s goofy playacting.
 If he let me win or inconspicuously guided me to capture a piece, I felt accomplished.
 I’d entertain brief hopes that there might be an easy road to better results.
 Maybe my feeble little brain _could_ withstand the cold crushing complexity, the labyrinthine logic of chess.
 Such hopes would die as soon as I was reminded of our status roles as father and son, chess authority versus chess learner.